CoreKeeperMods/CoreLib/CoreLib/Submodules/CustomEntity/README.md

 To actually make the item you will need a set up Unity Project.
 You can follow this [guide](https://github.com/CoreKeeperMods/Getting-Started/wiki/Getting-The-Assets-In-Unity).
 In your Unity Project make a new prefab (Or copy one of the original ones).
 It should contain only the root object with `EntityMonoBehaviorData` component attached.
 This looks like this:
-![EntityMonoBehaviorData In Unity Editor](./documentation/EntityMonoBehaviorData.png) In this component you can set all kind of properties that affect what the item is.
+![EntityMonoBehaviorData In Unity Editor](./documentation/EntityMonoBehaviorData.png)

+In this component you can set all kind of properties that affect what the item is.
 Most important properties are:

 - `ObjectType` - defines what kind of entity is it.
 Here you can make it an armor piece or sword.
 - `Icon` and `SmallIcon` - defines visual aspects of your item.
 Small icon is often used when you hold your item in hand.
 Normal icon is shown in inventory and on pedestals.
-- `IsStakable` - defines if you can stack your item
+- `IsStackable` - defines if you can stack your item
 - `Required Objects To Craft` allows you to define your item crafting recipe.
 - `PrefabInfos` here you need to have one entry with reference to prefab itself.
 Note that `Prefab` field need to be empty for entity to be a item.
 Currently filling this field <b>IS NOT SUPPORTED</b>!